Tubaher/Pico-Placa/README.md

 # Pico-Placa
 The following repository is an Pico & placa predictor made in python.

+Pico&Placa is a way to control the vehicle traffic in Quito.
+The following repository take all the rules exposed in https://revistas.uide.edu.ec/index.php/innova/article/view/300/309 which defines when a vehicle can be on the road or not.

+This rules are:
+restricted schedule: from 7:00 to 9:00, and from 16:00 to 19:30. \
+restricted vehicles according to the last digit in its license plate.

+Monday : 1,2
+Tuesday : 3,4
+Wednesday: 5,6
+Thursday: 7,8
+Friday: 9,0

+Vehicles that are between these rules are not allowed to be on the road.

 To test the code you will need to follow these steps:

 Install the dependencies: